lldelisle/galaxydubouleBioblendScripts/README.md

 $ python ${gitHubDirectory}/scripts/get_datasets_id.py --api $myAPI --historiesTable my_histories.txt > my_datasets_in_my_histories.txt
 ```

-The output file is a tabular delimited file whose first column is the dataset id, the second is the dataset name, the third is the history id and the fourth is the history_name.
+The output file is a tabular delimited file whose first column is the dataset id, the second is the dataset name, the third is the size of the dataset, the fourth is history id and the fifth is the history_name.

 You may want to modify this file to remove datasets that you don't want to download.